Capital Connection: Historic threats to the service

-In March 2013 the Member of Parliament for Palmerston North, Iain Lees-Galloway, presented a petition of 2,000 signatures supporting the service at a parliamentary select committee hearing.
+In March 2013, the Member of Parliament for Palmerston North, Iain Lees-Galloway, presented a petition of 2,000 signatures supporting the service at a parliamentary select committee hearing.
 In May 2014 he said that he was not surprised at the drop in patronage following a fare rise.

-In April 2013 KiwiRail said to keep the service operating, it would have increased ticket prices by 40 percent, and have at least 61 passengers on board in each direction.
+In April 2013, KiwiRail said to keep the service operating, it would have increased ticket prices by 40 percent, and have at least 61 passengers on board in each direction.
 But it only increased fares by 10% from May.

 On 1 July 2015, KiwiRail confirmed, that funding had been approved by Horizons Regional Council and the Greater Wellington Regional Council signing off their Long Term plans, including a subsidy for the service for another three years.
 KiwiRail Scenic Journeys said there would be maintenance and repairs for each of the carriages, at staggered intervals over the next 12 months, to improve the service.

-In 2016 it was reported patronage on the service had increased for the first time in three years.
+In 2016, it was reported patronage on the service had increased for the first time in three years.

-Historic Proposals
+Historic proposals

 Proposals to improve the service have been made throughout the train's life.
 This includes one by Palmerston North City Councillor Chris Teo-Sherrell to terminate the service in Waikanae to connect to the Kapiti Tranz Metro services, and another by Palmerston North Mayor Grant Smith to double the daily frequency.
 Neither of these proposals were adopted.

 Operator

-From 1991 the train was operated by New Zealand Rail suburban passenger division CityRail, which was re-branded Tranz Metro in 1995 when New Zealand Rail itself was rebranded Tranz Rail.
+From 1991, the train was operated by New Zealand Rail suburban passenger division CityRail, which was re-branded Tranz Metro in 1995 when New Zealand Rail itself was rebranded Tranz Rail.
 In 2001, with the partial sale of Tranz Scenic (the long-distance passenger division of Tranz Rail), the company sought to separate its commercial passenger rail operations from its subsidised services (which remained in Wellington under Tranz Metro), operation of the train was transferred to Tranz Scenic.
 KiwiRail is the current operator of the service.

 Service

-The train operates Monday-Friday from Palmerston North to Wellington in the morning, returning in the evening.
-The service stops at 5 stations within the Wellington and Manawatu-Whanganui regions.
+The train operates Monday to Friday from Palmerston North to Wellington in the morning, returning in the evening.
+The service stops at 5 stations within the Wellington and Manawatū-Whanganui regions.

 Weekend services

-On Sunday 19 June 1994 a weekend service from Palmerston North to Wellington and return started.
+On Sunday 19 June 1994, a weekend service from Palmerston North to Wellington and return started.
 The power/baggage van, catering car and 50-seat (alcove-style with tables) day car (ex Masterton) made up the consist.
 It attracted minimal patronage and was withdrawn later that year.

 Future

+Replacement trains, the New Zealand BEMU class electric multiple unit, were approved in 2025; they are to enter service in 2030.

-In 2019, the GWRC proposed replacing the Capital Connection and Wairarapa Connection trains with 15 four-car bi-mode multiple units by 2025.
+In 2019, the Greater Wellington Regional Council (GWRC) proposed replacing the Capital Connection and Wairarapa Connection trains with 15 four-car bi-mode multiple units by 2025.
 These trains are estimated to cost $415 million.

 The "infrastructure spendup" announced on 30 January 2020 included some upgrading of the present rolling stock but not the proposed hybrid trains (see New Zealand Upgrade Programme).

 For the future of KiwiRail's regional passenger rail services, the Capital Connection and Te Huia (2022) see: